jidongxiao/CSCI1200-DataStructures/hws/tiktok_trends/README.md

 a2: If by Thursday night 10pm (which is the submission deadline), your program ranks higher than the instructor's program, you have many options.
 You can choose one of these:
 - Drop the lowest test score
 - Drop 2 of the lowest homeworks
-- Skip 1 future homework
+- Skip remaining homework and remaining labs

    You will receive an email asking you about which option you want to choose, or if you want to propose a different option.